nesi/perf-training/_lessons/python-scatter/03a-numba.md

 cd numba
 ```

+## What is numba

+Numba is Python module that translates a subset of Python and numpy code into fast machine code.
+Numba will allow you to develop code in Python while being able to reap the benefit of C code in terms of execution speed.

 ## Why use numba

 Python often runs at least an order of magnitude slower than compiled C/C++ code and sometimes numpy vectorisation is not enough to get the performance boost you need.
-In this case you will need to implement some parts of your code as C/C++ functions and invoke these functions from your Python script.

-Numba will translate Python functions into C and compile the code automatically under the hood.
+In this case you will need to implement some parts of your code as C/C++ functions.
+With numba, you can tag slow functions, numba will translate these to C and compile the code automatically under the hood.

 ### Pros